WebsterQR/BiltyAPI/README.md

 Python3 should be already installed.
 Then use pip to install dependencies:

+'''
-'''pip install -r requirements.txt
+pip install -r requirements.txt
+'''
 # How to run

 If you want to use this script, you should print the next command in your terminal
+'''
-'''python main.py <link>
+python main.py <link>
+'''